About Trying Not To Be Negative

 We all face questions everyday.
 BNeg helps people determine how they will handle situations in their lives such as their treatment of others, volunteering in community, raising their children, or finding their faith, by sharing personal experiences, reflecting on everyday situations, and analyzing current research.

+You’ll also find lots of information about yoga on this blog!
 I started practicing yoga in 2000 by taking a prenatal class through the County Recreation program.
 After a few years of private practice in my home, Susan Bowen at Thrive Yoga invited me to join one of her classes and history was made!
 When I teach Yoga, Pranayama (breathing), & Meditation classes, I teach them “to the room” meaning I assess my students’ needs and adjust to their abilities.
 These days people always want to know what kind of yoga you practice.
 Personally I practice Baptiste-inspired Power, Vinyasa, and Hatha, but my training included studying many kinds of yoga such as prenatal and restorative.
 I enjoy teaching all levels of students and love giving Beginners the ability to be intuitive about their practice instead of spending the whole time in their heads trying to remember and do the different body positions.
-My emphasis is always on creative, themed class sequences such as my successful Chair Yoga for Seniors, Yoga as the Art of the Body, Yoga & the Subtle Body, and Animal Yoga for Kids.
+My emphasis is always on creative, themed class sequences such as my successful Chair Yoga for Seniors, Yoga as the Art of the Body, Be A Part of the Art Yoga, and Animal Yoga for Kids.

-200-Hour Teacher Training at Thrive Yoga, Rockville MD, Completed January to June 2012
+500-Hour Teacher Training at Thrive Yoga, Rockville MD, Completed in November 2013 awaiting certification.

 About My Consulting Services, Online and In Person, LLC: